Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Methods

-This MCMC algorithm generates a sample of graphs represented by edge states.
-For each edge, the relative frequencies of the three states in the MCMC sample provide an estimate of the posterior probabilities of edge states $\Pr (S_i \; | \; \bold T)$.
+This algorithm generates a sample of graphs represented by edge states (Figure~\ref{fig:output}).
+For each edge, the relative frequencies of the three states in the sample provide {an estimate of the marginal posterior probabilities of edge states $\Pr (S_i \; | \; \bold T)$, marginalized across the sampled DAGs}.

 Through changes in edge states, our algorithm can sample from multiple Markov equivalent graphs and thus produce posterior probabilities that account for Markov equivalence.
 With sufficient data, the posterior probabilities of edge states should be the same asymptotically as expected under Markov equivalence.